-If I was a drug or alcohol addict, the people close to me or my work colleagues can physically see what is happening to me.
+If you are a drug or alcohol addict, the people close to you or your work colleagues can physically see what is happening to you.
 With gambling, it is all a secret.
 I wear this necklace with our serenity prayer on it, and we end our meetings with a prayer from our orange book.
 I have only taken the chain off once since last April, and that was for a hospital examination.
-I take snippets out of that book and these guide me through the hard times.
+We take snippets out of that book, and these guide us through the hard times.

 GA has both changed and saved my life.
 It is a unity group, and it is my lifeline.
 I will need their aid, and my loving family's support for the rest of my life to beat this.
-It is thanks to both I have now had peace of mind for 54 weeks.
+It is thanks to both I have now had peace of mind for fifty-four weeks.
 It's been over a year since I had a bet of any kind.
 I need to dedicate three hours a week to GA every week for the rest of my life, and what's more, I want to.